Authorization for Final Disposition/Aquamation

 TERMS AND CONDITIONS FOR AQUAMATION AUTHORIZATION FORM AQUAMATION OPTIONS

 Aquamation is performed to prepare the remains of the pet for final disposition.
-It is carried out by placing the pet into an Aquamation chamber where they remain for 20 hours while warm water and alkali breakdown the soft tissue, leaving only bone fragments (calcium compounds) and ketal medical devices.
-The Aquamation can be done in the following ways, including Individual; Communal; and Private.
+It is carried out by placing the pet into an Aquamation chamber where they remain for 20 hours while warm water and alkali breakdown the soft tissue, leaving only bone fragments (calcium compounds) and metal medical devices.
+The Aquamation can be done in the following ways, including Private; and Communal.
 Due to the nature of the Aquamation process, any possessions or materials, such as collars or tags that are left with the animal will be removed prior to Aquamation and disposed of by Peaceful Waters Aquamation.
 The Authorizing Agent understands that arrangements must be made to remove any such personal possessions or materials prior to the time that the animal is transported to Peaceful Waters Aquamation.
 After the aquamated remains are removed from the Aquamation chamber, all inorganic material will be separated and removed from the animal bone fragments by visible selection.
 The Authorizing Agent understands and authorizes Peaceful Waters Aquamation to dispose of these materials in a non-recoverable manner, including recycling.
 When the aquamated remains are removed from the Aquamation chamber, the skeletal remains often will contain recognizable bone fragments.
 After bone fragments are dried, they will be mechanically processed, pulverized.
 The process of crushing or grinding may cause incidental commingling of the remains with the residue from the processing of previously aquamated remains.
-These granulated particles of unidentifiable dimensions, which are virtually unrecognizable as animal remains, will then be placed into a designated container based on the type of Aquamation identified above (Individual, or Communal).
-An INDIVIDUAL Aquamation is an Aquamation procedure during which one animal’s body is placed in a single stainless steel compartment inside the Aquamation chamber.
+These granulated particles of unidentifiable dimensions, which are virtually unrecognizable as animal remains, will then be placed into a designated container based on the type of Aquamation identified above (Private, or Communal).
+A PRIVATEAquamation is an Aquamation procedure during which one animal’s body is placed in a single stainless steel compartment inside the Aquamation chamber.
 The aquamated remains of that specific pet are to be returned.
 A COMMUNAL Aquamation is an Aquamation procedure where multiple pets are aquamated together without any form of separation.
 These commingled, aquamated remains are not returned to owners.
 WITNESSING an Aquamation can be an emotional experience.
 Witnesses are assuming the risks involved and fully release Peaceful Waters Aquamation from any liability.
 To the extent permitted by Peaceful Waters Aquamation, the persons identified on an Aquamation Witness Acknowledgment Form are authorized to be present during the placement of the animal’s remains at the Aquamation facility.
 Witnessing of any aspect of the Aquamation and processing procedure shall be in compliance with all applicable law and any safety regulations.
 If you desire witnesses, you must list the witness names, and all witnesses must sign an additional Aquamation Witness Acknowledgment Form.
 FINAL DISPOSITION OF AQUAMATED REMAINS Following the Aquamation, the Authorizing Agent directs Peaceful Waters Aquamation to undertake the actions set forth on the reverse side to arrange the final disposition of the aquamated remains.
 Remains shall only be released, delivered, mailed or scattered by Peaceful Waters Aquamation in a dignified manner, in accordance with the law, and with expressed written consent of the Authorizing Agent.
 If the aquamated remains are shipped at any time, the Authorizing Agent directs that the Resting Waters utilize registered U.S. mail with a return receipt or a shipping service that uses an internal system for tracing the location of the aquamated remains during shipment and requires a signed receipt of the person taking delivery of the aquamated remains.
 The Authorizing Agent understands that if no arrangements for the final disposition of the aquamated remains have been made or paid for within sixty (60) days after the Aquamation or if the Authorizing Agent has not taken delivery of or caused the delivery of the aquamated remains, or in the event the arrangements of the final disposition have not been carried out within the sixty (60) day period because of the inaction of a party other than Peaceful Waters Aquamation or Veterinarian, Peaceful Waters Aquamation or the Veterinarian may dispose of the aquamated remains in any dignified manner, including scattering.Peaceful Waters Aquamation is a business under Neighborhood Veterinary Corporation.
 PET DISCLOSURES (initial) LJS_ I/We further represent and warrant that the animal has not bitten any person or other animal during the past ten (10) days, is not suffering from Rabies, and has not been exposed to other animals suffering from Rabies.

 Thank you!
 Your form has been submitted.